aws-samples/gitlab-for-eks/content/010_introduction/registration_notification.md

 Visit the below page to:

-- Register for an existing in-person course
+- Register for an existing in-person workshop delivery
-- Register for an existing virtual course
+- Register for an existing virtual workshop delivery
-- Get on a wait list for a future in-person or virtual course
+- Get on a wait list for a future in-person or virtual workshop delivery
-- Request an dedicated delivery for your organization (Minimum 15 seats)
+- Request a dedicated workshop delivery for your organization (Minimum 15 seats)

 [Registration and Wait List Page](https://gitlab.com)